Other People-2016

 Grade: B+

-Furthermore, the documentary was also the Italian entry for the Best Foreign Language film category but was not chosen.
-In this way, the piece is rather a hybrid between a “typical” film and a documentary, making it all the more unique in itself.
+The documentary was also the Italian entry for the Best Foreign Language Film category but was not chosen.
+It is a hybrid between a “typical” film and a documentary, making it all the more unique.

-The lackluster comments are undoubtedly due to both the very slow pace and the way the documentary is jagged- interspersing snippets of the story not seeming to go together with the main message.
+The lackluster comments are undoubtedly due to the documentary’s slow pace and the way it intersperses snippets of the story, which do not weave together with the main message.

-Compounded by the sheer length of the film (one hour and fifty-four minutes are very long for a documentary), the work will not go down in history as a rousing crowd-pleaser.
+Compounded by the length (one hour and fifty-four minutes is very long for a documentary), the work will not go down in history as a rousing crowd-pleaser.

 But it is an important film.

-The story tells of a group of modest individuals inhabiting a tiny Sicilian fishing island named Lampedusa, located somewhere between Sicily and Libya.
-The island is prominent for being a rescue area for migrants forging a treacherous journey from African countries (mostly Libya and Sudan) to the island for safety and medical treatment.
+The story tells of a group of modest individuals inhabiting a tiny Sicilian fishing island named Lampedusa between Sicily and Libya.
+The island is prominent for being a rescue area for migrants forging a treacherous journey from African countries (mainly Libya and Sudan) to the island for safety and medical treatment.

-It is implied that the migrants do not stay on the island for very long, but rather Lampedusa serves as a temporary sanctuary.
+It is implied that the migrants do not stay on the island for very long.
+Lampedusa serves as a temporary sanctuary.
 It is not explained where the migrants go or what happens to them after medical treatment.

-We see snippets of the ordinary daily events of the residents: a young boy and his friend carve a face out of cactus plants, later the boy experiences an eye exam and is told he needs glasses- later we see a lengthy scene merely of his family eating pasta.
+We see snippets of daily events: a young boy and his friend carve a face out of cactus plants.
+Later, the boy undergoes an eye exam and is told he needs glasses.
+We then see a lengthy scene of his family eating pasta.

 We also get to know a resident doctor, grandmother, disc jockey, and scuba diver.

-Admittedly, I began to wonder what a young boy preparing a sling-shot, or a grandmother preparing sauce had to do with the main content of the documentary- that of migrants coming to the island.
+Admittedly, I began to wonder what a young boy preparing a slingshot or a grandmother preparing sauce had to do with the documentary’s main subject, migrants coming to the island.

-Then I realized that director Gianfranco Rosi is telling a human story and witnessing the ordinary Lampedusa citizens going about their lives is in strong contrast to the fleeing and terrified migrants.
+Then I realized that director Gianfranco Rosi was telling a human story.
+The ordinary Lampedusa citizens’ lives contrast with the fleeing and terrified migrants.

 I was able to put all the pieces together.

-Told without narration and with the dialogue in Italian containing sub-titles, additional unique aspects to the project, Fire At Sea is unusual, but I admired its important message.
+Fire at Sea is unusual, as it is told without narration and with dialogue in Italian containing sub-titles.
+These are additional unique aspects of the project, but I admired its essential message.

-The most powerful scene in the film is a quiet one- a resident doctor describing his experiences with the migrants.
+The most powerful scene in the film is a quiet one with a resident doctor describing his experiences with the migrants.

-He professes how any decent person should help any needy souls and describes the grisly task of performing autopsies on the people (many women and children), who do not survive the harried journey across the Mediterranean Sea- much dying of hunger and thirst or being burned by the diesel fuels from the tiny boat they are stuffed into.
+He professes how any decent person should help any needy soul and describes the grisly task of performing autopsies on the people (many women and children) who do not survive the harried journey across the Mediterranean Sea.
+Many die of hunger and thirst or are burned by the diesel fuels from the tiny boats they are stuffed into.

-This testimonial by the doctor speaks volumes regarding the current influx of needy individuals, mainly from Syria, who need help from both neighboring countries and countries far away.
+This testimonial speaks volumes regarding the influx of needy individuals, mainly from Syria, who need help from neighboring countries.

 The honest account from the doctor summarizes the message of humanity that Fire at Sea represents.

-Another powerful scene emerges towards the end of the documentary as several African men are rushed from their ship to another ship and tended to by rescue individuals.
+Another powerful scene emerges towards the end of the documentary, as several African men are rushed from their ship to another ship and tended to by rescuers.

-Sadly, the barely alive, yet conscious men are not long for this world as a few minutes later we see a series of body bags lined up containing the expired men.
-This tragic realization speaks volumes for the need for such humanistic individuals as some who reside on Lampedusa.
+Sadly, the barely alive yet conscious men are not long for this world as a few minutes later, we see a series of body bags lined up containing the expired men.
+This tragic realization speaks volumes about the need for such humanistic individuals in Lampedusa.

-Fire at Sea, the title a World War II reference to the fiery waters that the residents could see from a far distance during that time, is a story that is worth watching.
-It provides a lesson in kindness and good decency and a reminder that some people are just good, generous souls, all but willing to help those in need.
+Fire at Sea (2016) is worth watching.
+It is a story about the fiery waters the residents could see from afar during World War II.
+It teaches kindness and decency and reminds us that some people are just good, generous souls, all but willing to help those in need.

 We can all learn from this documentary.